caporaso-lab/q2-books/q2-metagenomics/book/80-leiden-tutorial.md

 ```

 ## Provenance Replay
-Now that we've gone through this tutorial, we'd like a way to keep track of the commands we ran to generate all of the artifacts and visualizations we looked at today.
+Without looking back through all of the commands we ran in this tutorial, how many of you feel confident that you could re-run our analyses from memory?
+If you don't feel confident in that, you're not alone!
+It is very common to have difficulty remembering the exact commands you ran for a past analysis (or trying to figure out the commands that someone else ran from an external analysis).
+Even if you write down all of the steps you've taken, humans are fallible and our memories aren't perfect.

+Each QIIME 2 Result (i.e. Artifact or Visualization) contains provenance that can be used as a reference to reconstruct the commands that were used to generate said result.
+Let's take a look at the provenance associated with one of the visualizations from our read-based analysis as an example!

+While using provenance to manually reconstruct the commands used to generate a result is a reasonable workflow for one or two results, we need a more automated solution to reconstruct the commands for a larger analysis - such as the analyses we ran in this workshop.
 Luckily, provenance replay can handle this for us!

-We'll start off by running provenance replay for all of the read-based outputs we've generated during this tutorial.
+We'll start off by running provenance replay for all of the read-based results we've generated during this tutorial.
 We can run provenance replay on the entire `reads` directory.
-This will provide us with all of the upstream commands used to generate each artifact and visualization, along with any relevant citations associated with each of the commands used.
+This will provide us with a replay supplement that contains all of the upstream commands used to generate each result, any relevant citations associated with each of the commands used (in BibTex format), and the recorded metadata used in each command.

 ```shell
 qiime tools replay-supplement \